tarunb12/LLVM-Compiler/README.md

 }
 ```

 The condition (second part of the for loop) must evaluate to a bool type.
+In the first part of the for loop, if the variable for the index of the for loop needs to be initialized, it should be declared or defined before the for loop like in the example above, i.e. `for (int i = 0; ...; ...) { ... }` is considered invalid syntax.

 ### While Statement